 These are the results for the Company for the financial year ended 31 March 2023.
-The results show a profit for the financial year of £1,749,460 (2022: £1,310,436).
-The net assets as at 31 March 2023 are £3,479,310 (2022: £1,729,850).
+The results show a profit for the financial year of £52,329k (2022: £41,763k).
+The net assets as at 31 March 2023 are £81,900k (2022: £69,571k).

-The performance and development of the Company is in line with the expectations of the directors, notwithstanding the challenging operating environment with rapidly increasing inflation, an energy price shock in Europe driven by the Russian invasion of Ukraine, ongoing supply chain and labour shortages in many geographies, and pandemic-related absenteeism and disruption in some regions.
-Both the size of the operation and the business have grown during the year, the confirmed work for the Company at the end of the year is consistent with the size and the diversity of the Company.
+We have been successful in adapting to the changing business climate notwithstanding a challenging operating environment characterised by increased inflation levels, an energy price shock in Europe driven by the Russian invasion of Ukraine, macroeconomic headwinds and ongoing supply chain and labour shortages in many geographies, continued pandemic-related absenteeism and disruption in some regions, and emerging procurement delays and cancellations associated with the political cycle in the UK.
+Both the size of the operation and the business have remained broadly stable during the year, and the confirmed work for the Company at the end of the year is consistent with the size and the diversity of the Company.